Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 ## Authoring new PnP Bridge Adapters

-To extend PnP Bridge in order to support new device discovery and implement new Azure IoT PnP interfaces, follow the steps below.
+To extend Azure IoT Plug and Play bridge in order to support new device discovery and implement new Azure IoT PnP interfaces, follow the steps below.
 All the API declarations are part of "PnpBridge.h".

 * Create a Discovery Adapter